Research Initiative

 }

-Let the system use org-specific rubrics, role requirements, and company preferences without retraining.
-One core model, multiple company contexts.
+Let the system use org-specific rubrics, role requirements, and contextual preferences without retraining.
+One core model, multiple deployment contexts.

-Success: Same model adapts to different company standards.
-Retrieved context improves judgment on real role scenarios.
-Company knowledge lives outside model weights.
+Success: Same model adapts to different standards via retrieved context.
+Org-specific knowledge lives outside model weights.

 Make it cheap enough for production.
 Benchmark latency, throughput, quantization, and local/private runtimes.
 Viable cost per decision-support action.

-Success: Clear cost/quality tradeoff for production.
+Success: Clear cost/quality tradeoff documented.
 Viable local or server deployment.
-Cheap enough to run repeatedly for every candidate.
+Cheap enough to run repeatedly for every input.

 Decision support, not autonomous decisions.
 The system informs; humans decide.

 Every claim ties back to source evidence.
-Full traceability for legal and compliance requirements.
+Full traceability for compliance and accountability.

-Candidate state is persistent, versioned, and queryable—not hidden in chat history.
+System state is persistent, versioned, and queryable — not buried in chat history.

-Economically viable to run for many candidates, many times, repeatedly.
+Economically viable to run for many inputs, many times.
+Production viability is a first-class constraint.

-Build richer candidate state models that track competencies over time, aggregate evidence across multiple interviews, and surface contradictions or missing signals.
+Richer state models that track signals over time, aggregate evidence across multiple inputs, and surface contradictions or information gaps.

-Systems that support head-to-head candidate comparison and reviewer alignment—not just individual analysis.
+Systems that support side-by-side comparison and reviewer alignment — not just individual analysis of single inputs.

-Models that identify gaps in candidate evidence and suggest what to ask next—turning the system into an interviewing co-pilot.
+Models that identify gaps in evidence and suggest what to gather next — turning the system into an intelligent co-pilot for evidence collection.

-Apply the same methodology to other decision-heavy domains: design evaluation, customer fit, partnership assessment, and beyond.
+Apply the same methodology to other decision-heavy domains: design evaluation, market research, partnership assessment, and beyond.